- Elevation: 1,570 m (5,151 ft)

 Bukit Kanyi, 1,570m.

 Gunung Kalijau or Kalimaoe, 1,216m.

-It is certainly clear that Kanyi is considerably higher than all the other tops on this long ridge, and the high point currently marked Gunung Rumput on Google Maps and Google Earth is actually Kanyi.
-Given that there are so many different names, we have decided for the time being to refer to the mountain range as Berumput or Rumput and the actual highest peak as Kanyi.
+It is certainly clear that Kanyi is higher than all the other tops on this long ridge, and the high point currently marked Gunung Rumput on Google Maps and Google Earth is actually Kanyi.
+Given that there are so many different names, we have decided for now to refer to the mountain range as Berumput or Rumput and the actual highest peak as Kanyi.
 Gunung Pueh as a name for the range seems to be known on the Malaysian side but less so on the Indonesian side, perhaps because there is also a River Pueh and Pueh village on the Malaysian cost directly north of the range.

-For those who have a bit of extra time available, there is an excellent viewpoint for the entire range at Bukit Gondol, Pugu beach, near Lundu, Sarawak.
+For those who have a bit of extra time available, there is an excellent viewpoint for the entire range at Bukit Gondol, Pugu beach, near Lundu.
 A little 85 metre high hill but with fabulous views, especially in the late afternoon and for sunset.
-Berumput/Kanyi is the backdrop, with a couple of minor peaks in the foreground, according to old topo maps Gunung Tamin Menari and Gunung Tamin Tungku, just to the east of Gunung Bentaran.
+Pueh/Berumput/Kanyi is the backdrop, with a couple of minor peaks in the foreground, according to old topo maps Gunung Tamin Menari and Gunung Tamin Tungku, just to the east of Gunung Bentaran.

 Origins and Meaning